cloudmesh-community/book/chapters/prg/go/go-openapi.md

 go-swagger is available as binary or docker releases as well as from source: more details.
 ## use cases
 ## serve specification UI
+Most basic use-case: serve a UI for your spec:
 ```go
 swagger serve https://raw.githubusercontent.com/swagger-api/swagger-spec/master/examples/v2.0/json/petstore-expanded.json
 ```